Technologenesis/omegga-discord/README.md

 [ ] **Remote moderation**

 [ ] Allow users with specific role (or with access to `mod-channel-id`?) to execute server commands from discord.

+[ ] Role integration; allow modifying in-game roles from Discord, and vice-versa